Nani-anais/Java/COP_Java/Homework4/ReadMe.md

 If the text cannot be parsed to an integer, an exception is thrown to reset the test field to the current value already stored in `model`.
 - This caused the text field to only take in one value at a time, like if I wanted to type `50` it would only pass `5`.

-so instead of updating every time a key is released, we can use `ActionsListener()` to update when we press Enter.
+So, instead of updating every time a key is released, we can use `ActionsListener()` to update when we press Enter.

-*parameter:* `e` of type `ActionEvent` referencing the ActionEvent interface *logic:* does not change, only differences are the parameters passed.
+*parameter:* `e` of type `ActionEvent` referencing the ActionEvent interface

+*logic:* does not change, only differences are the parameters passed.

 # ModelNumber.java